psychemedia/storytelling-notes/master-maid.md

 So when he had sprinkled the water over the bones the Master-Maid stood up before him just as before, but the little finger of her left hand was not there.
 She cried and said:

 "Ah, why did you not do what I told you — put all my bones together in their place?
-You forgot my little finger; I shall never have one all the days of my life. ''
+You forgot my little finger; I shall never have one all the days of my life."

 When the giant came home, he asked the Prince: